vedran-inversestudio/tokenflow/README.md

 - **Component Styling Not Updating:**
   - Ensure Storybook is using the latest CSS build.
   - Restart Storybook and clear browser cache if needed.
+- **Transparent Colors Not Working:**
+  - The pipeline now automatically patches and preserves transparency for all tokens named `transparent`.
+  - If you see an opaque color, re-run the pipeline and check the source tokens for naming consistency.
 - **Multiple Storybook Instances:**
   Use `pkill -f storybook` to kill all running Storybook processes before starting a new one.